Generalised continuation by means of right limits: Continuation by renascent right limits

 \subsection{Preliminaries}

-We are interested in holomorphic functions defined in the unit disc by power series of the form \beglabel{eqdefgfroma} g(z) = \sum_{k=0}^\infty a_k z^k \elabel with a bounded sequence of coefficients $\{a_k\}_{k\in\N}$.
-Our aim is to investigate the possibility of defining `generalised analytic continuations' for $|z|>1$ even when the unit circle is a natural boundary.
-We shall even accept what is called a strong natural boundary in \cite{BrSi}: \begin{Def}[{\cite{BrSi}}] A function $g(z)$ holomorphic in the unit disc is said to have a \emph{strong natural boundary on the unit circle} if, for every nonempty interval $(\om_1,\om_2)$,
+We are interested in holomorphic functions defined in the unit disc by power series of the form \beglabel{eqdefgfroma} g(z) = \sum_{k=0}^\infty a_k z^k \elabel with a bounded sequence of complex coefficients $(a_k)_{k\ge0}$.
+Our aim is to investigate the possibility of defining ``generalised analytic continuations'' for $\abs{z}>1$ when the unit circle is a natural boundary.
+We will accept what is called a strong natural boundary in \cite{BrSi}: \begin{Def} A function $g(z)$ holomorphic in the unit disc is said to have a \emph{strong natural boundary on the unit circle} if, for every nonempty interval $(\om_1,\om_2)$,

-\end{Def} Clearly, if the unit circle is a strong natural boundary for~$g$, then the unit circle is a natural boundary in the usual sense, since the function is not even bounded in any sector $\{r e^{i\omega}\mid r \in (0,1),\,\om\in (\om_1,\om_2)\}$ (as would be the case if there were a regular point on the unit circle).
+\end{Def} Clearly, if the unit circle is a strong natural boundary for~$g$, then the unit circle is a natural boundary in the usual sense, since the function is not even bounded in any sector $\{r \ee^{\I \om}\mid r \in (0,1),\,\om\in (\om_1,\om_2)\}$.

 The article \cite{BrSi} provides a remarkable criterium to detect strong natural boundaries (Theorem~\ref{thmBrSi} below), based on the notion of right limit that we now recall.